-There have been various definitions of the informal economy which seek to explain its dynamics.
-Lomnitz (1977:130) defines the informal sector as that which operates outside or indirectly regulated by the laws that regulate the market.
-To suggest that the economic and social integration of migrants can, alternatively, be achieved through the informal sector, may seem problematic because of the nature and ways in which the informal sector, in most cases, operates.
-Various studies (e.g. MacGaffey et al, 2000; de Soto, 1989; Perlman, 1976) suggest that the informal sector operates on the margin of the law and involves people who embrace it as a survival strategy.
+In the present study, nearly 60% of the total sample, who were self-employed, were in the informal sector.
+Various studies (e.g. MacGaffey et al, 2000; de Soto, 1989; Perlman, 1976) suggest that the informal sector operates on the margins of the law and involves people who embrace it as a survival strategy.
 There is a fine line separating 'informal' from 'illegal'.
 The role the state plays, and policy towards the informal economy, will define on which side of the line informal actors will fall.
-In reality the boundaries between the informal and formal economies are not always clear-cut.
+In reality, the boundaries between the informal and formal economies are not always clear-cut.
 The one often emerges as an alternative, and in some cases is complementary, to the formal sector.
-Castells et al (1989) argue that the informal economy has become an alternative means of earning a living, not only for the unskilled and marginalized or migrants but also for those individuals in the formal sector who see it as a means of maximizing their gains.
+Castells et al (1989) argue that the informal economy has become an alternative means of earning a living, not only for the unskilled and marginalized or migrants, but also for those individuals in the formal sector who see it as a means of maximizing their gains.